magespecialist/m2-MSP_CmsImportExport/README.md

 # MSP_CmsImportExport

-MSP_CmsImportExport is a module for Magento 2 allowing users to **import/export CMS pages** or blocks.
+MSP_CmsImportExport is a module for Magento 2 allowing users to **import/export CMS pages or blocks**.

-MSP_CmsImportExport supports **multistore** and **media attachments**.
+MSP_CmsImportExport supports **multistore** and **wysiwyg images**.

 ## How to export contents

-Select one or more pages you wish to export from CMS > Pages in your backend and select "Export" from the mass action menù.
+Select one or more pages you wish to export from **CMS > Pages** in your Magento Admin and select **Export** from the mass action menù.

 You will download a **ZIP file** containing pages or blocks information.
-If your pages or blocks contain one or more images, they will be added in the ZIP file.
+If your pages or blocks contain one or more images, they will be automatically added in the ZIP file.

 ## How to import contents

-A new option "Import" should appear in your Magento 2 "content" submenu.
+A new option **Import** will appear in your Magento Admin **Content** bmenu.
 Click on it to import a previously exported ZIP file.

-While importing you can change the import mode:
+While importing you can change import modes:

 ### CMS import mode